gmlewis/godot-liverpool-rummy/docs/multiplayer-architecture.md

 # Multiplayer Architecture

-This document describes how the multiplayer networking system works in Liverpool Rummy, including peer discovery, connection management, and game synchronization.
+This document describes how the multiplayer networking system works in Moonridge Rummy, including peer discovery, connection management, and game synchronization.

 ## Overview

-Liverpool Rummy uses a **client-server architecture** with UDP broadcast discovery for automatic host detection on local networks.
+Moonridge Rummy uses a **client-server architecture** with UDP broadcast discovery for automatic host detection on local networks.
 The host acts as the authoritative server, and all other players are clients.

 ## Key Components